 Belly butting piercings require a handful of months before they fully heal.
 The healing period is more extended than facial piercings and earlobe piercings and sometimes requires a full twelve months before ultimately healing.

-Looking for other piercings?
+Interest in other piercings?